foliant-docs/foliantcontrib.macros/README.md

   - macros:
       macros:
         foo: This is a macro definition.
-        bar: "This is macro with a parameter: {0}"
+        bar: "This is macro with a parameter: {param}"
 ```